 Every software system starts as the most innocent greenfield project.
 After all those legacy systems that you have worked on, you believe that this time it’s going to be different.
 This time it’s finally going to be better.
 A couple of weeks in and you feel like a new person, you feel proud — it’s your gorgeous baby after all.
 Suddenly, a few unexpected business requirements later, you realize that it’s no longer your beautiful child.
 It’s the Kraken that has been released!
 By you!
 What have you done?
 Well… Off you go… To the next project!

-What is Event Sourcing?
+What Is Event Sourcing?

 We're used to the "classic" way of storing all application state changes as the latest state of our business model aggregates, such as an Account or an Order.
 It's not unusual to find those kinds of systems to be CRUD-based and built around relational databases.
 Unlike the "classic" approach, when using the Event Sourcing pattern, we persist an application state changes as a sequence of state-changing events — immutable business-related information about things that happened in the past.
 In a nutshell, Event Sourcing is just a different way to store data.
-Let's take a hypothetical payments related application, for example.
+Let's take a hypothetical payments application, for example.
 Whenever we make a new payment, a new PaymentMade event is appended to the Account aggregate events list and persisted within a single atomic operation.
 Later, the Account balance can be reconstructed by replaying persisted PaymentMade events.

 If you're like me before I knew anything about Event Sourcing, you should have more questions than answers by now.

-Why would one use Event Sourcing?
+Why Would One Use Event Sourcing?

 Event Sourcing is by no means the silver bullet for software systems.
 Yet it can be an incredible tool if you know all the whens and the hows.